Mosman Rugby Club: Recent developments

-Since its foundation Mosman has competed at a high level in many different competitions and grades but has always valued a balance between playing success and mateship and camaraderie off the field.

 In 1989 the Club embarked on its most ambitious project, the refurbishment of its home ground facilities at Rawson Park.
 This required a huge effort on the part of the Committee of the day - dealing with Local Council and State and Federal Governments of different political persuasions proved interesting.
 Four years and $500,000 later, and with the help of Mosman Council and Telecom, the doors to the Clubhouse were opened on 26 September 1992.

 In 2019, Mosman fielded seven grade teams and 3 Colts teams (Under 21s) in the NSW Suburban Rugby Union's 1st Division as well as 35 junior teams.
 Registrations in general represent over 200 grade players, 80 colts players and over 450 juniors drawn predominantly from the local area.